codefresh-io/docs.codefresh.io/_docs/getting-started/create-a-codefresh-account.md

 ## Using Codefresh in a secure corporate environment

-If your source code repositories are in a private Git account that lies behind your company firewall firewall, or simply has no access to the Internet, we can still help you!
+If your source code repositories are in a private Git account that lies behind your company firewall, or simply has no access to the Internet, we can still help you!

 {% include
 image.html